Usage

 $ luminaut --help

-usage: luminaut [-h] [--config CONFIG] [--log LOG] [--verbose]
+usage: luminaut [-h] [-c CONFIG] [--log LOG] [--verbose] [--version]

 Luminaut: Casting light on shadow cloud deployments.